In 2018, more than 5,000 female Baby Boomers turning 65 every day can expect to live another 20 years.

 The National Family Caregiver Support Program offers funds to assist family and informal caregivers to care for loved ones at home for as long as possible.

 There is much to feel positive about related to women’s health.
 Since the beginning of the 20th century, life expectancy has increased significantly due to improvements in public health, nutrition, and medical technology including improved treatments and better medications for heart disease, stroke, infectious diseases, and certain cancers, such as breast and colon cancers.
-As a result, the OECD reported in 2018 that more than 5,000 female Baby Boomers turning 65 every day can expect to live another 20 years.
+As a result, the Organisation for Economic Co-operation and Development (OECD) reported in 2018 that more than 5,000 female Baby Boomers turning 65 every day can expect to live another 20 years.
 Women’s History Month is a chance to remember major milestones that made aging well easier for women.

 Improvements to Medicare over the past 20 years have had a positive impact on older women.
 For example, a significant advance in care for older women came in 2003 with the creation of Medicare Part D, or the Medicare prescription drug benefit.
 The benefit helps cover the costs of prescription drugs for people with Medicare.
 Subsidies are available help low income older adults.
 Since 2011, the Affordable Care Act requires a free preventative annual wellness visit for everyone on Medicare.
 The Affordable Care Act also requires additional preventive services with no copay for older women, including bone density scans for osteoporosis and mammograms.
 These benefits are important for proactive health and I urge all female Medicare beneficiaries take advantage of them.